finos/FDC3/README.md

 # License

-Copyright 2017-2021 FINOS and FDC3 Contributors
+Copyright 2017-2021 FINOS and FDC3 contributors

 Version 1.0 of the FDC3 specification is licensed under the [FDC3 1.0 Final Specification License](PATENTS-FDC3-1.0.md).